yuwzho/acme-fitness-store/azure-kubernetes-service/docs/03-create-config-server.md

    kubectl apply -f configserver.yaml
    ```

-1. **Verify the Deployment**
+4. **Verify the Deployment**

    Wait for the pod to start running.
-You can check the status with:
+Check the status with:

    ```bash
    kubectl get pods